FOR572: Advanced Network Forensics and Analysis

 The hands-on exercises in this class cover a wide range of tools, including the venerable tcpdump and Wireshark for packet capture and analysis; commercial tools from NetWitness and NetworkMiner; and open-source tools including nfdump, tcpxtract, Logstash, and more.
 Through all of these exercises, your shell scripting abilities will come in handy to make easy work of ripping through hundreds and thousands of data records.

-FOR572 is truly an advanced course we hit the ground running on day one.
+FOR572 is truly an advanced course - we hit the ground running on day one.
 Bring your entire bag of skills: forensic techniques and methodologies, networking (from the wire all the way up to user-facing services), Linux shell utilities, and everything in between.
-They will all benefit you throughout the course material as you

 Foundational network forensics tools: tcpdump and Wireshark refresher

 Considerations between disk-based and network-based forensics

 - Network architectural challenges and opportunities for investigators